uditalias/injex/website/docs/basic-example.md

 }).bootstrap();
 ```

-Here we import Injex from `@injex/node` and creates the container using the `Injex.create()` method, we pass the `__dirname` as the only root directory of our project so Injex can scan all the files inside this directory and look for Injex modules for auto registration.
+Here we import Injex from `@injex/node` and creates the container using the `Injex.create()` method.
+We pass the `__dirname` as the only root directory of our project, so Injex can scan all the files inside this directory and look for Injex modules for auto registration.

-This is one of the great parts of the Injex framework.
-You just need to create a module inside the root directory and Injex will find it automatically and wire everything for us.
+This is one of the significant parts of the Injex framework.
+You need to create a module inside the root directory, and Injex will find it automatically and wire everything for you.
 No need to add each module manually.

 :::note
 Check out the [Node](/docs/runtimes/node) runtime for more configuration options.